 - Sustained commitment to empowerment and justice

 - Key concepts of democratic engagement and citizenship

 - Skills and practices which help attendees prioritize community in their lives

 - Workshops should provide participants opportunities to engage with each other in learning about the session topic and applying it to their unique situations.
 This might include facilitated discussions, panels, dialogues, reflection techniques, integration of media, arts or other creative formats, learning exchanges and other activities that engage participants in collective problem solving or other tasks.

 - Workshops will be 50 minutes long.
 Consider what you can comfortably fit in that 50 minute session and make clear in your session proposal how you plan to divide your time.

 - Team presentations are encouraged by students, staff, faculty, community partners.
 Active citizenship calls us to work together for community change.

-- We are seeking sessions which are open to a variety of experience level.
+- We are seeking sessions which are open to a variety of experience levels.
 If you have an intended audience for your session (e.g. alternative break participants, first year students, etc.) share that with us in your conference proposal.
-A reminder that most participants will be undergraduate students.
+Most conference attendees will be undergraduate students.